-Many luthiers turn to DT classical guitars.
-It is true that there is some proximity in the construction of traditional guitars and that of doubletops.
+Many luthiers are switching from traditional to DT classical guitars.
+It is true that there is some proximity in the construction of traditional guitars and doubletops.
 And indeed, one can think that to produce a doubletop and enjoy an extra volume, you just have to replace the traditional top with a sandwich top using Nomex and that the trick is done!
-Of course that is not so simple, among the DT we receive 3 out of 4 go back to their designers, either by default of power, or by lack of tone quality of the guitar.
+Of course, that is not so simple.

-In conclusion, it takes several years of experimentation and a string commitment to the DT concept for the luthiers to find their ways (and its voice elsewhere).
+In conclusion, it takes several years of experimentation and a strong commitment to the DT concept for the luthiers to find their ways (and its voice elsewhere).

-We can only advise you to compare the doubletops that you will find with other DT, otherwise you risk seeing your musical appetite fade once you pass the grip of your instrument and the additional volume.
+We can only advise you to compare the doubletops that you will find with other DTs, otherwise, you risk seeing your musical appetite fade once you pass the grip of your instrument and the additional volume.
 Volume alone is not enough!

 As far as we are concerned, of the small fifteen double-tables that we have received and tested to date, we have limited our choice to a few good DT that offer above all beautiful sound colors and of course an acceptable power: this said we look forward to a double table of a French luthier Jean-Noel Lebreton which promises to be promising.

-Everything remains to be learned, and on the time scale DT is still very young building concept compared to the tradition of lutherie ‘Bouchet’ or Torres for instance.
-And this idea fills us with enthusiasm bodes well for good discoveries to come.
+Everything remains to be learned, and on the time scale, DT is still a very young building concept compared to the tradition of lutherie ‘Bouchet’ or Torres for instance.
+And this idea fills us with enthusiasm and bodes well for good discoveries to come.

-Here is the list of DT that have passed through our showroom with the links so you can listen to them:
+Here is the list of DT that have passed through our showroom.